 During the reign of Domitian, emperor of Rome (AD 90-92), Christians were persecuted for refusing to worship him as “King of kings, Lord of lords.”
 He charged the Roman army and Roman courts to cleanse his realm from any subjects who denied him this glory.
-Not only the state persecuted disciples of Jesus: the trade guilds of the day refused to do business with people who did not worship their pagan gods, claiming they were the cause for lousy karma resulting in natural disasters.
+Not only did the state persecute disciples of Jesus, the trade guilds of the day refused to do business with people who did not worship their pagan gods, claiming they were the cause for lousy karma resulting in natural disasters.
 Christians were especially despised by the Jews for worshipping Jesus as God.

 This left first-century Christians generally destitute (unemployed), persecuted by the state, hated by their Greek and Jewish neighbours, and pushed into the corners of society.
-These social pressures, in a world pursuing sensual pleasure and social power, filled with pagan spiritualism, left believers vulnerable to doubt, desertion and dualism (to believe in Christ and live like the pagans).
+These social pressures, in a world pursuing sensual pleasure and social power, filled with pagan spiritualism, left believers vulnerable to doubt, desertion and dualism (to believe in Christ yet live like the pagans).
 After all, if indeed Christ is Lord of all, why should they suffer like this?
 Where was their God?
 Will he still return to reign?

 Philadelphia (“brotherly love”) is situated in the fertile Kuzucay valley between Sardis and Laodicea.
 The city was built by the Pergamon king Eumenes who named it in honour of his love for his brother Attalus.
 During the first century, the town was renamed often, from Decapolis to Flavia (in honour of Emperor Vespasian AD 69-79), to Neo-kaisaria.
 The city was also called “Little Athens” because its many pagan temples and public buildings were set on propagating Greek culture within Asia.

-This city was known for its quality of the wine, for the colour of its “burnt soil” (volcanic ash) and the frequent earthquakes it suffered.
+This city was known for the quality of its wine, for the colour of its “burnt soil” (volcanic ash) and for the frequent earthquakes it suffered.
 These tremors caused many to flee the safety of the city walls, choosing to stay outside the city in fear of the prominent structures collapsing on them.
 The size of the pillars that remain today give some indication of the tenacity of the early settlers to build a civilization in this unstable place.
 As such, these enduring pillars provide a proper context for the letter addressed to the church in Philadelphia.

 The Revelation of Christ (3:7).
-In this volatile, insecure environment, Christ reveals himself to this congregation as “holy” and “trustworthy (true)” – one without corruption which can be trusted.
+In this volatile, insecure environment, Christ reveals himself to this congregation as “holy” and “trustworthy (true)” – one without corruption who can be trusted.
 He furthermore reveals himself as the one “who holds the key of David” who, like Eliakim, the gatekeeper in Isaiah 22:20-23, wields the power of God’s eternal kingdom.
 Christ has received the right and responsibility to govern the earth in the interest of his father.

 Commendation and promise (3:8-12).
 There is no condemnation or correction for this faithful church – only praises and promises.
 Note that this church chose to stay in this city – persecuted by its officials, betrayed by its big Jewish community, impoverished by its trade guilds, and terrified by its earthquakes – to witness Christ and his kingdom among them.
-Therefore Christ, the one who holds the Key of David, promises this faithful church is to “an open door.”
+Therefore Christ, the one who holds the Key of David, promises this faithful church “an open door.”
 This may refer to a favourable season to witness the Gospel among the gentiles (as in Acts 14:27), or simply access into God’s throne room (as in Revelation 4:1), into Christ’s eternal kingdom (thus, assurance of their salvation).
 Christ probably implied an open door into his realm, but the heart behind the promise is reward and goodwill from the Lord.

 Christ commends this church for keeping his “word” (holding on in faith to the Gospel), for “not denying (his) name” (faithful allegiance under persecution) and for “keeping (his) command to patiently endure” (steadfastness).
 Therefore the Lord will bring the persecuting Jews “who worship at the synagogue of Satan” (compare Revelation 2:9) to bow down in honour of these saints.
 This is an ironic play on Isaiah 45:14, 49:23 and 60:14 where God promised to vindicate oppressed Israel when their Gentile oppressors bow down to them.
-This allusion is a reminder to the shamed church in Philadelphia that they are indeed God’s covenant people, and these Jews are Gentiles at heart (unbelievers in God’s chosen Christ).
+This allusion is a reminder to the shamed church in Philadelphia that they are indeed God’s covenant people, and that these Jews are Gentiles at heart (unbelievers in God’s chosen Christ).

 Because this church has remained faithful under persecution, Jesus promises to keep them “from the hour of trial that is going to come on the whole world” (3:10).
-As we will see of the two faithfulness witnesses (11:12) and the woman who bore the child (12:5), this church will be spared from the wrath of Christ that comes to a rebellious world, being “raptured” into God’s eternal kingdom.
+As we will see of the two faithful witnesses (11:12) and the woman who bore the child (12:5), this church will be spared from the wrath of Christ that comes to a rebellious world, being “raptured” into God’s eternal kingdom.

 In this comforting letter to the church in Philadelphia, we see several parallels with Jesus’s prayer for his disciples in John 17.
 “I have made your name known to those whom you gave me from the world.
 They were yours, and you gave them to me, and they have kept your word” (v6).
-“Holy Father, protect them by the power of your name–the name you gave me… While I was with them, I protected them and kept them safe by that name you gave me” (v11-12).
+“Holy Father, protect them by the power of your name – the name you gave me… While I was with them, I protected them and kept them safe by that name you gave me” (v11-12).
 “I pray not that you take them out of the world, but that you keep them from the evil one” (v15).
 “May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me” (v23).
 The italics above indicate similarity with Revelation 3:8-10 “you have kept my word and not denied my name… they will acknowledge that I have loved you… I will keep you from the hour of trial.”
 In reminding them of his prayer, Christ comforts the church in his love and his grace which abounds towards them in their hardship.

 The promise to this church is dignity and security, which they are denied in their world (3:12).
-Christ promises they will be as “pillar in the temple of my God” – a powerful image of prominence and permanence in ancient Philadelphia.
+Christ promises they will be a “pillar in the temple of my God” – a powerful image of prominence and permanence in ancient Philadelphia.
 He assures them that they “never again will leave it” as the citizens of this city need to flee the quakes; the eternal city “coming down from heaven” will be stable and be free of fear.
 Lastly, unlike their earthly city, which changes names with every emperor, this city’s name is as unchanging as the Christ who will rule it forever.